Continence Aids Payment Scheme

-- we will assess your claim and let you know the outcome
+We will assess your claim and tell you the outcome.

 Managing your payment

-- your personal circumstances change
+- your personal circumstances for eligibility change

-- you change your address
+- your address changes

-- your bank details change
+- you change your bank details

 - your care arrangements change

-Call the National Continence Helpline 1800 330 066 for information about your local state or territory scheme.
+Call the National Continence Helpline on 1800 330 066 for information about your local state or territory scheme.